-I moved there after finishing university in England, in the basement for the first six months, where the 70 short term homeless men are housed, and then on the first floor for a year, where the man I saw on Dame Street yesterday, has been living for many years - as a lot of the other residents there have.
-Some have been living in their ten by six room for forty years, and happy to call it home.
+I moved there in July 2004 a newly (2:1) Writing Studies and Drama graduate, right after finishing university in England, living in a small room in the basement for the first six months, where the 70 short-term homeless men are housed; and then on the first-floor for a year, in the room next door to where the man I saw on Dame Street yesterday has been living for many years.
+And as a lot of the other long-term residents there also have.
+Some have been living in their ten-by-six rooms for forty years.
+And happy to call it home.

-I moved there with a romantic notion, that I would test myself as a trainee poet in Dublin, whilst living with society's worst off.
-It was a practical solution to my housing needs; as though I eventually got educated, I am in the same boat as all the men I lived with for the first 18 months of being in Dublin.
-On the dole, living week to week.
+I moved there with the practical and romantic notion that I would test myself as a trainee three-year old barely between bardic grade-one Focloc and two MacFurimid ('son of composition') student-poet in Dublin, whilst living with society's poorest, of which I was one.
+It was a practical solution to my then homeless situation.
+As though I eventually got educated, I was for extended periods in my twenties prior to getting educated, in a series of similar hostels and in the same boat as all the men living week to week in the Iveagh, who I lived with for the first 18 months of being in Dublin.

-I moved out after Brian, an alcoholic in his fifties, on one to three bottles of Jamesons a week, discovered he had inoperable secondary cancers throughout his body.
-Brian was a really nice man, who everyone liked because of his pleasant nature, and at this point, I instinctively decided it was time to move on.
-The Iveagh long term is not ideal for healthy living.
-The food is not the best and, if I am honest, I couldn't handle - what proved to be - his short lived terminal decline.
-He was dead within weeks of being diagnosed, after going to the doctor with excruciating headaches.
+I moved out after Brian, an alcoholic in his fifties, on one to three bottles of Jameson a week, discovered he had inoperable secondary cancers throughout his body.
+Brian was a really kind man, who everyone liked because of his openly honest nature, and at this point, I instinctively knew it was time to move out and look forward with my dream, that decanted a kilometer away to a self-contained studio-room on the first floor in a Victorian terrace off the South Circular at Donore Avenue.

 ~